Educational games - how it should be…

 By Murray Bourne, 13 Sep 2005

-Making History is an educational simulation game from Muzzy Lane Software.
+Making History (which seems to have disappeared) is an educational simulation game from Muzzy Lane Software.
 Users are placed in a historical context (either Europe or the Pacific) and they need to make decisions in the roles of various dictators, prime ministers or presidents.

 Making History has many of the right elements for an effective educational game: